fkeruzore/picasso/README.md

 It combines an analytical model of gas properties as a function of gravitational potential with a neural network predicting the parameters of said model.
 It is released here as a Python package, combining an implementation of the gas model based on [JAX](https://jax.readthedocs.io/en/latest/) and [Flax](https://flax.readthedocs.io/en/latest/index.html), and models that have been pre-trained to reproduce gas properties from hydrodynamic simulations.

+⚠️🚧🚧🚧⚠️
+WARNING: picasso is under development, its first release will be announced soon.
+⚠️🚧🚧🚧⚠️

 ## [Documentation](https://github.com/fkeruzore/picasso)

 *See also [Kéruzoré et al. (2024)](https://arxiv.org/abs/2306.13807).*